bitcoin-sv/spvchannels-reference/readme.md

 ## Initial setup

-For running in production environment, you should should use Docker.
+For running in production environment, you should use Docker.

 1. Open the terminal.

-2. Create a directory where the spv docker images, config and database will be stored (e.g. spvchannels) and navigate to it.
+2. Create a directory where the spvchannels docker images, config and database will be stored (e.g. spvchannels) and navigate to it.

     ```
     mkdir spvchannels
     cd spvchannels
     ```

-3. Download the distribution of SPV Channels Server into directory, created in the previous step and extract the content using the following command.
+3. Download the distribution of SPV Channels Server into directory, created in the previous step and extract the contents.

-    ```
-    unzip spvchannels.zip && rm spvchannels.zip
-    ```

 4. Check that the following files are present:
-     - `install.sh`
-     - `uninstall.sh`

      - `docker-compose.yml`
      - `.env`

-5. Next run the `install.sh` script.
-This script will load images `spvchannelsapi.tar` and `spvchannelsdata.tar` to docker and create a `config` folder, which will be required in the next step.

-    ```
-    bash install.sh
-    ```

-6. Save SSL server certificate file  (*.pfx) into to the `config` folder.
+5. Create config folder and save SSL server certificate file (<certificate_file_name>.pfx) into to the config folder.
 This server certificate is required to setup TLS (SSL).

-7. Before running the SPV Channels API Server containers (spvchannels-db and spvchannels-api), you must configure or replace some values in the `.env` file.
+6. Before running the SPV Channels API Server containers (spvchannels-db and spvchannels-api), you must configure or replace some values in the `.env` file.

 | Parameter | Description |
 | --------- | ----------- |